SoftwareEngineeringNCSU101/BurnoutExtreme/Troubleshooting.md

 If you're still facing issues:

-1. Check if the problem has been reported in the [Issues](https://github.com/adi-kiran/burnout-healthgoalsapp/issues) section.
+1. Check if the problem has been reported in the [Issues](https://github.com/SoftwareEngineeringNCSU101/BurnoutExtreme/issues)  or [PreviousRepo_Issues] (https://github.com/Software-Engineering-2024-Group/BurnoutExtreme/issues) section.
 2. If not listed, create a new issue with as much detail as possible.
-3. For questions, refer to [Discussions](https://github.com/adi-kiran/burnout-healthgoalsapp/discussions).